 The downside of this solution is that this is the only off-chain solution available for Bitcoin and Bitcoin Core-based blockchains, such as Litecoin, Bitcoin Cash, Dogecoin, and Digibyte.
 Another disadvantage of the Lightning Network is that you have an extra initial cost, due to the fact that in order to establish a payment channel, you have to deposit some funds.

 On the other hand, this solution has some upsides too.
 For one thing, the transactions are fast, as they’re processed through the network almost immediately, which allows a throughput of millions of TPS.
-Secondly, there are no additional transaction fees because there are no miners to perform proof-of-work and get paid.
+Secondly, there are no additional transaction fees because there are no validators to perform proof-of-work and get paid.

 A Few Words Before You Go…

-Hopefully, now you have a better understanding of the number of Bitcoin transactions per second in comparison to other payment systems like VISA and Paypal.
+Hopefully, now you have a better understanding of the number of BTC transactions per second in comparison to other payment systems like VISA and Paypal.
 We’ve gone over the main reason for the low number of transactions per second in Bitcoin and the challenge that the programmers are facing before they can solve Bitcoin’s scaling problem.
 As you may have realized, there are no perfect solutions, only partial ones, but we hope that in the near future Bitcoin’s scaling problem will get fully resolved.